Your graduation ceremony

 The ceremony begins with the entrance of the Academic Procession (whose members will include the Vice-Chancellor and senior academics from your faculty), and you will need to stand during this opening part.

 As the ceremony progresses, you will be called to the platform to be presented to the Vice-Chancellor, Chairman of the Court of Governors, Honorary Guests, and academic staff.

 At the end of the ceremony, you will need to stand as the Academic Procession leaves the auditorium.
 The auditorium doors will open when the procession has left the hall.

-Note: You do not receive your award certificate at the ceremony - see our Award Certificates page for details of when you'll receive your certificate.
+Note: You do not receive your award certificate at the ceremony - see our Award Certificates page for details of when you will receive your certificate.

 Reception after the ceremony

-After your ceremony, there will be a drinks reception for you and your guests in the Foyers of the Royal Festival Hall.
+After your ceremony, there will be a drinks reception for you and your guests.